 The following activities, although not an exhaustive list, are examples of behaviors that will result in disciplinary action and police reports when applicable:

 The Dublin Community Recreation Center (DCRC) will be closed from Saturday, Aug.
-26 through Monday, Sept.
-4, 2023 for annual cleaning, maintenance and repairs.
+24 through Monday, Sept.
+2, 2024 for annual cleaning, maintenance and repairs.
 The DCRC will reopen at 5:30am Tuesday, Sept.
-5. Offices will be staffed for phone calls from 8 a.m. – 5 p.m.
+3. Offices will be staffed for phone calls from 8 a.m. – 5 p.m.
 Monday through Friday.
-For additional closings and construction updates visit our website.

 Recreation Services